tsuki-lang/tsuki/spec.md

 For user convenience, integer literals get converted to floating point literals whenever possible.

 The operators `+`, `-`, `*`, and `/` work as defined in the standard.
 There's one extra operator, `**`, which is the exponentiation operator.
 It accepts an integer or floating-point exponent on its right hand side and, for the expression `x ** n`, returns `x` multiplied by itself `n` times.
-When `n` is a constant, the compiler expands the expression to `n` multiplications without involving a loop.
+When `n` is a `const` integer, the compiler expands the expression to `n` multiplications without involving a loop.

-`impl`s containing extra operations, such as square roots and trigonometry, may be found in the `std.math` module.
+`impl`s containing extra operations, such as square roots and trigonometry, can be found in the `std.math` module.

-The `Float` alias exists as a reasonable default, with a default bit size of 32 bits.
+The `Float` alias exists as a reasonable default, with a bit size of 32 bits.

 ## `Atom`